Expert tips on writing Python programs tailored to run on Jython, making the best use of Jython's features and Java interop.

 Strings¶

-Strings in Java (i.e., objects of type java.lang.String
+Strings in Java (i.e., objects of type java.lang.String) are converted to unicode objects when

 usually don’t have to worry about it.